avnievesrivera/beeClassification/README.md

 t2 -> Distance that must be covered to classify an event.

 angle -> Angle threshold (in degrees) for verifying the classification for an event.

+### GRAPH FORMAT

+x-axis -> index of events in order

+y-axis -> y position of bee at event index

 ### REQUIRED VALUES FOR INPUT CSV